cdrckrgt/FEBOL.jl/docs/batchsim.rst

 The abstract :code:`CostModel` type handles how costs are applied throughout the simulations.
 Two cost models are provided:

-To define your own cost model, you must extend the abstract :code:`CostModel` type and implement the :code:`get_action_cost` for the new cost model.
+To define your own cost model, you must extend the abstract :code:`CostModel` type and implement the :code:`get_action_cost` function.
 ::

     type CustomCost <: CostModel